moorexa/docs/containers/readme.md

 app()->drop('mysql');

 ```
-2. Using a short name from any of our examples above.
+2. Using a reference from any of our examples above.
 ```php
 // lets implement the 'controllerInterface' we registered above. class basicClass implements controllerInterface {